cavaliercoder/cavaliercoder.github.io/_posts/2015-09-09-developing-puppet-modules-on-windows.md

 ## Test your code

+If your new code interferes with configuration currently deployed from your Puppet Master, you may wish to disable your Puppet agent on the development server to prevent it applying conflicting changes while you are developing.
+Disable the Puppet agent with:

+	> puppet agent --disable

-Sweet!
-Here's the easy part.
-Execute your Puppet code on the development Windows server with:
+Now you can execute your Puppet code on the development Windows server with:

 	> puppet apply -e "include my::class::path"